Comet: Fear of comets

 Fear of comets as acts of God and signs of impending doom was highest in Europe from 1200 to 1650 CE.
 The year after the Great Comet of 1618, for example, Gotthard Arthusius published a pamphlet stating that it was a sign that the Day of Judgment was near.
 He listed ten pages of comet-related disasters, including "earthquakes, floods, changes in river courses, hail storms, hot and dry weather, poor harvests, epidemics, war and treason and high prices".

 By 1700 most scholars concluded that such events occurred whether a comet was seen or not.
 Using Edmond Halley's records of comet sightings, however, William Whiston in 1711 wrote that the Great Comet of 1680 had a periodicity of 574 years and was responsible for the worldwide flood in the Book of Genesis, by pouring water on Earth.
 His announcement revived for another century fear of comets, now as direct threats to the world instead of signs of disasters.
 Spectroscopic analysis in 1910 found the toxic gas cyanogen in the tail of Halley's Comet, causing panicked buying of gas masks and quack "anti-comet pills" and "anti-comet umbrellas" by the public.

+Formation

+Comets are believed to represent condensed material from the Solar Nebula, the gas cloud that also lead to the formation of the planets.
+Two models have been proposed to explain how micron sized dust and ice aggregates to form the nuclei of a comet.
+One model expects pairs of small particles to stick together upon collision, growing larger each time.
+Models of this process work up to about one meter, but comet nuclei are much larger.
+The second model starts the same way, but at 1 cm, the size of pebbles, the model proposes that hydrodynamic streaming organizes the pebbles as they coalesce gravitationally.
+This model is unable to explain how the ball of pebbles can remain cold and fragmentary under internal heat from radionuclide decay and pressure from gravity.

+As the small particles grew, the Solar Nebula evolved and dispersed as the orbits of giant planets changed.
+The dispersal lead to groups of objects in the Kuiper belt, the Scattered disk, the Oort cloud, as well as objects called Trojans trapped around Jupiter and Neptune.
+These distant regions act as cold storage: 40 K for the Kuiper belt and Scattered disk around 35 AU, 10 K for the Oort cloud out beyond 3e3 AU.

+Reservoirs

+Active, visible comets are on unstable orbits: they last a few hundred thousand years.
+Inactive comets orbit far from the Sun in several different named areas.